Swamy2255/student_course_system/README.md

 🎓 Student Course Registration System

-This Django-based project simulates a simplified student course registration system.
-It allows students to view available courses and their seat availability.
-This is an ongoing academic project for the **Software Architecture and Design** course at Lewis University.
+## 📝 Project Overview

+This is a Django-based web application that allows students to browse available courses, enroll in them, view their registered courses, and drop courses as needed.
+The system uses Django’s built-in authentication and admin features, making it secure and easy to manage for both students and administrators.

 ---

-## ✅ Features Implemented (40%)
+## 🚀 Features
+✅ User registration and login/logout

-- Display available courses with seat counts.
+✅ View list of available courses with seat availability

-- Django framework setup and basic project structure.
-- Static course data rendered using Django templates.
+✅ Enroll in courses

+✅ View enrolled courses

+✅ Drop enrolled courses

+✅ Admin dashboard for managing courses and enrollments

+✅ Success messages for user actions

+✅ Secure form handling with CSRF protection

 ---

+## 🛠️ Technologies Used
+Python 3.13

+Django 5.2

+SQLite (Default DB)

+HTML/CSS (Django Templates)

+Django Admin Interface

 ## 🔧 Setup Instructions